The Complete Guide to Legal Practice Management Software

 Clio's Integration Ecosystem

 Clio's App Directory features over 200 integrations with popular legal and business applications.
 This extensive ecosystem allows firms to maintain their preferred tools while centralizing data and workflows within Clio.
-From accounting software to document management systems, Clio connects seamlessly with the applications your firm already uses.
+From accounting software to document management systems, Clio connects seamlessly with the applications our firm already uses.
+This includes RealAML, LCS, Athenian, DocuSign and more.

 Canadian Lawyer